kokoslabs/apipie/docs/src/basic_syntax/variables.md

 ```

-and that is it, the syntax on everything else is the same
+And that is it, the syntax on everything else is the same.

 ```json
 {